cosfer2804/Projects-Repository/README.md

  ### Info:
  - Big data base: over than 140 millions of rows;
  - Used python to clean and standardize 104 excel files;
- - Used tableau for the visualization e apresentação dos dados;
+ - Used tableau for data visualization and presentation;

  Check the [repository](https://github.com/cosfer2804/Projects-Repository/tree/main/CitiBike) for further details.